sahithyandev/s1/src/content/docs/programming-fundamentals/b-book/03-data-representation.md

 ### Least Significant Bit (LSB)

-In a $n$-bit memory, memory cell at the $0$-th position is the most significant bit.
+In a $n$-bit memory, memory cell at the $0$-th position is the least significant bit.
 Or right-most bit.

 ### Number of states